truefoundry/truefoundry-docs/deployment/advance_examples/ci-pipeline-integration.md

         env:
           SERVICE_FOUNDRY_API_KEY: ${{ secrets.SERVICE_FOUNDRY_API_KEY }}
   ```
 - Commit this file to `main`.
-This will trigger the pipeline and deploy the code on `main` to servicefoundry
+This will trigger the pipeline and deploy the code on `main` to TrueFoundry